Dudleya pulverulenta

 Dudleya pulverulenta is a species of perennial succulent plant known by the common names chalk lettuce, chalk dudleya, and chalk liveforever.
 It is one of the largest Dudleya, with a silvery, waxy rosette that may greatly contrast with its habitat.
-It is also regarded as one of the most distinctive members of the Dudleya, with the most advanced inflorescence in the genus, consisting of pendant, hummingbird pollinated flowers, the longest corolla, and the highest nectar output, along with the largest range of all the Dudleya, over 1000 km, being found from southern Monterey County in California to the Sierra de San Borja in southern Baja California.
+It is also regarded as one of the most distinctive members of the Dudleya, with one of the most specialized inflorescences in the genus, adapted to hummingbird pollination through its red pendent flowers, the longest corolla, and the highest nectar output.
+Dudleya pulverulenta has the largest range of all Dudleya, over 1000 km, being found from southern Monterey County in California to the Sierra de San Borja in southern Baja California.
+It is closely related to Dudleya arizonica, a smaller desert species that tends to lack the specialized floral traits, and Dudleya anthonyi, which differs in a few morphological traits and is restricted to the San Quintín Volcanic Field.

 Description

 Dudleya pulverulenta is a rosette-forming, succulent species of plant, covered in a distinctive chalky and mealy wax, known as a farina, or more technically, epicuticular wax.
 It is one of the largest species of Dudleya.
 All parts of the inflorescence are covered in a chalky wax, and the flowering stems may reach up to 150 cm long.

+Pollination syndrome

+Dudleya pulverulenta exhibits a pollination syndrome uniquely adapted to hummingbirds.
+The flowers have long red petal tubes (corollas) and are unscented.
+The flowers hang downward (pendent), achieved by a twist at the base of the terminal inflorescence branches, known as the cincinni, which inverts the flowers from the typically erect or ascending position seen in other Dudleya.
+Like other hummingbird-adapted plants, the pendent flowers allow hummingbirds to readily reach the flowers from below, discouraging bees and other insect pollinators from easily landing.
+After flowering, the fruits are turned erect by a sharp turn of the branchlet connecting the flower to the inflorescence (the pedicel).

-The long, red flowers hang downward, an adaptation to hummingbird pollinators.
-After flowering, the fruits are turned erect by a sharp turn of the branchlet, known as a pedicel, connecting the flower to the inflorescence.
-This unique syndrome is only shared by Dudleya anthonyi, a close relative, and Dudleya rigida, an extremely rare species found in far southern Baja California Sur.
-Dudleya arizonica is similar in appearance, and approaches D. pulverulenta in many aspects, but lacks the downward-pointing flowers and unique fruiting behavior, instead having erect flowers and a more reduced size.
+This syndrome is only shared by the other two species in the genus, both close relatives of Dudleya pulverulenta: Dudleya anthonyi and Dudleya arizonica.
+D. arizonica is similar in appearance, and approaches D. pulverulenta in many aspects, but most populations lack the downward-pointing flowers and unique fruiting behavior, instead having erect flowers and a more reduced size.
+One of the only other hummingbird-specialized species in the genus, Dudleya rigida, found in far southern Baja California Sur, also has long, red, unscented pendent flowers, but the pendent flowers result from different orientations of the inflorescence structures compared to D. pulverulenta and its relatives.
+Other Dudleya, like Dudleya cymosa subsp. pumila and Dudleya lanceolata, have some adaptations to hummingbirds, but do not fully attain the traits of typical hummingbird flowers.